yufengwudcs/GTmix/README.md

 Refer to the user manual for more details on how to use GTmix.

+# Preprocessing
+The number of local genealogies inferred by RENT+ can be large.
+It may be necessary to choose a subset of local genealogies for inferring admixture networks.
+I recommend to use TreePicker I wrote for choosing a subset of trees.
+Check out the README file for more information on how to run RENT+ (Java exectuable included) and TreePicker.

 # About source code release
 I plan to release the source of GTmix sometime soon.
 For now, I provide executables for Mac and Linux (64 bits) for evaluation.